 Hopefully, you’ll always have great clients that pay you on time and in full.
 But what do you do if that’s not the case?

-Whilst friendly automated reminders can usually do the trick, if you need to talk to a client personally, be sure to keep a calm, professional attitude.
+While friendly automated reminders usually can do the trick, if you need to talk to a client personally, be sure to keep a calm, professional attitude.
 Let the client know their options based on your contract.
 Always keep it professional.

 4. Build up your emergency fund